Building Multi-Factor Authentication into Custom Apps (SDK)

 Updated: January 28, 2014

-Administrators can configure Multi-Factor Authentication in the Active Directory section of the Windows Azure Management Portal or configure it programmatically using the SDK.
-End-users can select a Multi-Factor Authentication method and enter their phone numbers in the "Additional Security Verification" pages in the Windows Azure Management Portal and the Office 365 sign-in page, or in an application or identity provider sign-in page.
+Administrators can configure Multi-Factor Authentication in the Active Directory section of the Azure Management Portal or configure it programmatically using the SDK.
+End-users can select a Multi-Factor Authentication method and enter their phone numbers in the "Additional Security Verification" pages in the Azure Management Portal and the Office 365 sign-in page, or in an application or identity provider sign-in page.

 The topics in this section include:

-Windows Azure Multi-Factor Authentication allows you to add multiple authentication factors to the primary authentication strategy for applications in Windows Azure AD.
+Azure Multi-Factor Authentication allows you to add multiple authentication factors to the primary authentication strategy for applications in Azure AD.
 Multi-factor authentication requires users to verify their sign-in identity by responding to a telephone call, text message, or mobile app notification.

 When implementing Multi-Factor Authentication, use the additional factors as secondary or tertiary verification to supplement your primary authentication method.
 These methods are not designed to be used as primary authentication methods.